mobarski/kraken/README.md

 - Ease of deployment: Quickly deployable on various platforms with minimal configuration.
 - Ease of scaling: Designed to be AWS lambda friendly, making it scalable and efficient.

+Features include:

-Features include multiple experiments (also known as rooms) and segmentation for more granular control and analysis.
+- multiple experiments (also known as rooms)
+- segmentation for more granular control and analysis
+- experiment simulator (with context)